janet-skell/janet-skell/README.md

 ## current projects

-**trans inclusive care education evaluation**: community program evaluation using qualitative and quantitative data to examine the efficacy of trans inclusive care education workshops with service providers
+1. **trans inclusive care education evaluation**: using qualitative and quantitative data to examine the efficacy of trans inclusive care education workshops with service providers

-**undergraduate statistics textbook**: writing an accessible, undergraduate-focused statistics textbook that actually makes sense
+2. **undergraduate statistics textbook**: writing an accessible, undergraduate-focused statistics textbook that actually makes sense. hoping to share a draft repo in the next 6-12 months.

-**expanding my toolkit**: learning python/numpy/pandas and generalizing my r knowledge to new approaches and workflows
+3. **expanding my toolkit**: learning python/numpy/pandas and generalizing my r knowledge to new approaches and workflows. hoping to share my basic learning repo of reproducing a basic univariate statistics package (e.g., central tendency, dispersion, glm for tests of difference and association)

 ## get in touch